partykit/remix-vite-starter/README.md

-# templates/spa
+# 💿 remix ⤫ 🎈 partykit ⤫ ⚡️ vite

 This template leverages [Remix SPA Mode](https://remix.run/docs/en/main/future/spa-mode) to build your app as a Single-Page Application using [Client Data](https://remix.run/docs/en/main/guides/client-data) for all of you data loads and mutations.
+This is then deployed on to [PartyKit](https://partykit.io), for multiplayer/real-time support.

 ⚠️ This is built on top of the Remix Vite template.
 Remix support for Vite is currently unstable and not recommended for production.